 Therefore, having a transparent, honest, and efficient recruitment process is important.
 Now, in order to do this, you should have an easy application process.

 It is necessary that potential candidates perceive this process as not too complicated, and relevant.
 Also, avoid asking unnecessary questions at this point.

-Then, you can have friendly job interviews that transmit transparency and a friendly work environment.
-You don't want to lead candidates to think that your company might not be a good place for them.
+Then, you can have friendly job interviews that transmit transparency and a good work environment.
+You don't want to lead candidates to think that your company is not a good place for them.

 Also, you shouldn't take too long to hire skilled people.
 According to HRCloud, on average, candidates are available only for 10 days before getting hired.
 This means that having a long recruitment process can result in the loss of potential talents for your company.

 A satisfying employee experience is about showing employees how their contributions are taken into consideration.
 It is also about improving all the aspects that are not working well and optimizing processes for the better business performance management of the company.

 To that end, you can have employees' surveys and encourage them to use the suggestion box.
 However, not that these suggestion boxes only work when the suggestions are taken into consideration.
 Business and hr leaders should conduct employee surveys so they know how engaged employees are, and how satisfied they are with the company culture and their role.

 3. Provide Employees With Development Opportunities